-This Silverback is called Kanyonyi and as he was happy with our small group getting… not too close… so, for the most, he was calm.
+This Silverback is called Kanyonyi and as he was happy with our small group, getting, not too close, so, for the most part, he was calm.

 Time was flying fast!
 I was able to get a few short clips of special moments.
 Shows just how close they got plus a baby banging his chest in play.

-That is, if their children will let them… jumping on top of them.
+That is, if their children will let them move.
+Jumping on top of their mothers in play.